-At the FRC's most recent review, the Fund and BCPP are rated as a tier 1 signatories to the code.
-A copy of the Fund's statement of compliance with the Stewardship code can be found in Appendix 2.
+Under the UK Stewardship Code 2012, the Fund and BCPP were rated as tier 1 signatories.
+A copy of the Fund's statement of compliance with the UK Stewardship Code 2012 can be found in Appendix 2.
+This will be updated following submission to the FRC for approval to become signatories to the new 2020 code.

-Appendices
+16. Appendices